codywilson1/prebid.github.io/adops/gam-hbt-step-by-step.md

 - Use a "[standard implementation](https://support.google.com/admanager/answer/12270263?sjid=14160336224257855972-NA#standard&zippy=%2Cwhats-a-standard-implementation-of-the-prebid-wrapper)" of Prebid.js.
 - Use Google Publisher Tag (GPT) on your website.

-Note: You don't have to set up any line items, including price priority line items, to use header bidding trafficking
+Note: You don't have to set up any line items, including price priority line items, to use header bidding trafficking.

 ### Tagging
 First, configure prebid to collect bids from your selected bidders and pass those bids onto Ad Manager.
 For details on tagging changes, visit [Getting Started for Developers](/dev-docs/getting-started.html).